gardrek/bollox/README.md

 # Differences compared to standard Lox #

 `if` and `while` statements are able to be more Rust-like; you either have to use brackets around the body, even if it's just one expression, *or* use parenthesis around the condition.
-For compatibility reasons, if the condition begins with parenthesis, you may have to put extra parenthesis around it.

 Except in compatibility mode, closures make a copy of the environment rather than taking reference.
 This eliminates the ability to use variables that haven't been declared yet when the function is declared.